Reduces Costs and Complexity by Centralizing IT

-They purchased and set up two world-class data center facilities with over 500,000 square feet.
-They now function with improved service and support response times with energy consumption reduced by 42%.
+They purchased and set up two world-class data center facilities with over 500,000 square feet, consolidated services, eliminated redundancies, and architected a multi-tenant environment with chargeback capabilities.

-The client is a division of a leading global marketing and corporate communication company.
+The client is a strategic holding company of a leading global marketing and corporate communication conglomerate.
 Their branded networks and specialty firms provide advertising, strategic media planning and buying, digital and interactive marketing, digital and interactive marking, direct and promotional marketing, public relations, and other specialty communication services to over 5,000 clients in more than 100 countries.

 - Deliver faster and more effective service offerings to clients